Cincinnati Bengals vs. Cleveland Browns NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Browns stats and trends

-- Cleveland has four wins against the spread in eight games this year.
+- Cleveland has played eight games, with four wins against the spread.

 - The Browns have covered the spread once this year when underdogs by 2.5 points or more (in two chances).

-- Cleveland is 3-1 against the spread and 2-2 overall when the team churns out more than 361.3 yards.
+- Cleveland is 3-1 against the spread and 2-2 overall when the team picks up more than 361.3 yards.

-- The Browns have turned the ball over eight times, one fewer times than the Bengals have forced turnovers (9).
+- This year the Browns have eight turnovers, one fewer than the Bengals have takeaways (9).

 Home and road insights